martdegraaf/martdegraaf.github.io/src/blog/content/posts/branch-awards/index.md

 The Branch Awards were born and it was a huge success.
 The team loved it and it was a great way to bring attention to the problem of stale branches.
 After the branch awards I managed to get the rights to delete branches and started to clean up stale branches of people who had left the company.
 And checked with the team for their branches.
 We ended up with only 21 branches that were stale for more than 6 months.

+## Tension

+You could imagine that this would create some tension in the team, but it did not.
+The team took it with humor and it was a great way to bring attention to the problem.
+It was a fun way to bring up the problem.
+If you have a issue that you think will bring tension in the team, try to make it fun and bring attention to it in a positive way.
+Also make sure to stay factual and not personal.

 ## Conclusion